 Red XIII remarks that “Holy is having the opposite effect,” though it’s not fully clear what he means.
 That the spell is doing damage of its own, which is just making things worse?
 This is the impression I get from the short stories created to promote Advent Children, for what it’s worth.
 Not going very well for our heroes.

 But just then, the Lifestream itself begins to rise from the Planet to assist Holy, which means to my great shock that they actually remembered their environmentalism plot at the 11th hour.
-Yes, that’s right: the Planet is going to save itself, all Gaia Theory manifest or something.
+Yes, that’s right: the Planet is going to save itself, Gaia Theory With A Knife or something.
 Wait, does that mean it doesn’t matter if we save the Planet from pollution, because it will actively turn on external threats with magical light?
-I think we just exchanged the “aliens and evil trees will kill us” environmentalism message for something equally improbable.
+I think we just exchanged the “aliens and evil trees will kill us” environmentalism message for something equally spurious.

 That’s it!
 The end of Final Fantasy VII!
 Or is it?
 In breaking with Journal tradition, Kyle and I ended up with a lot of final thoughts on FFVII, which I’ll be posting as our next Journal update before moving on to Advent Children.